 PE teaching hours: guidance and examples

-Find out the number of PE teaching hours recommended by the DfE's healthy schools rating scheme, and take a look at how much PE other schools teach.
+It's up to you how many hours of PE your school teaches each week.
+Find out how many hours the DfE's healthy schools rating scheme recommends, and take a look at how much PE other schools teach.

 You decide how many hours to teach

 There's no required number of hours you need to teach PE for each week, so you can choose.
 Take your pupils' needs and circumstances into account when deciding how much time to spend on it.